What’s one of the biggest benefits of RV camping over tent camping?

 Choosing an RV thermostat to replace yours is just a single drop in the larger bucket of learning about the importance of these items.
 And one of the most critical questions you may find yourself with is… how do you know if you need to replace your RV thermostat in the first place?

 Well, one of the easiest ways to tell your RV thermostat is bad (and one of the most common things that prompts people to seek out a replacement in the first place) is to simply notice that it’s not working.
 However, there are some steps you can take first to ensure the problem isn’t originating with the HVAC system or your RV’s current electrical power source.
+You can check the function of a wall-mounted RV thermostat with a volt meter.
+If the unit will only function when the thermostat wires touch to each other, it’s gone bad and needs replacing.
+You can also check to see if there are any basic repairs with the heater.

 How do I reset my RV thermostat?